rgorrison/portfolio/Projects/Complex Mapping.md

 | Python (Xarray) | data cleaning |
 |-|-|

-Here I will illustrate two examples of multi-layered spatial storytelling.
-These images provide context for scientific investigations that seek to understand how networks of paleoclimate records document variability of key variables within an averaged background climate state including rainfall, wind patterns, and key dynamic features of the landscape.
-Presenting these multi-factored entities together well as a comprehensive visual is critical to setting the stage for further analysis.
+The below examples of highlight the power of multi-layered spatial storytelling.
+These images provide context for scientific investigations that seek to understand how networks of paleoclimate records document variability of key variables within an averaged background climate state comprised of rainfall, wind patterns, and key dynamic features of the landscape.
+Presenting these multi-factored narratives as a compelling visual is critical to setting the stage for further analysis.

-These figures concisely illustrate multiple layers of information, doing so using *color-blind accesible* color schemes and careful key selection.
+These figures concisely illustrate multiple layers of information, doing so using *color-blind accesible* color schemes and careful key selection for point data.

 # 1: Dual purpose icons
 ![Proxy locations](/assets/proxy_locs.png)